What Is Disability Insurance & How Does It Work?

 Short-Term Disability Insurance (STDI)

-• Recovery after surgery or hospital stay
+• Recovery after surgery or a hospital stay

 • Pregnancy and postpartum recovery

-• Short-term injuries, like a broken leg
+• Short-term injuries, such as a broken leg

 Long-Term Disability Insurance (LTDI)